 The Centre for the Study of Islam, based in the Institute of Arab and Islamic Studies, brings together the core teaching staff in Islamic Studies, other staff who have an interest in Islamic culture and civilisation, and all interested postgraduate students (at MA and PhD level).

-We sponsor visiting speakers in Islamic Studies, hold regular seminars and conferences, and convene the Islamic Arabic Texts group.
-All are welcome to our events, though those aiming to attend the Text group's session should be aware that competence in reading classical Arabic and Islamic texts in Arabic is assumed.
-To join the group and be on the mailing list, you should email Rob Gleave.
-Attendees receive a copy of the Arabic text one week in advance of the class (by pdf email attachment).
-Participants are expected to have read the text before attending.
+We sponsor visiting speakers in Islamic Studies, hold regular workshops and conferences, and convene the CSI Lunchtime Seminar (which takes place on Wednesdays alternate weeks during term time).
+All are welcome to our events, and to join the mailing list, you should email Ms Sarah Wood .
+At our lunchtime seminars, we regularly hold Arabic text reading sessions.
+Text session attendees should be aware that competence in reading classical Arabic and Islamic texts in Arabic is assumed; attendees receive a copy of the Arabic text one week in advance of the class (by pdf email attachment) and are expected to have read the text before attending.